 Exposure treatment focuses on addressing the concerns that drive an anxiety disorder to enable patients to engage in previously avoided activities.
 Exposure therapy is occasionally used in conjunction with relaxation techniques and visualization.
 CBT can be done individually or with a group of persons who are experiencing similar problems.
 Homework is frequently provided for participants to do amid sessions.

 Anxiety, panic attacks, and severe dread and concern can all be alleviated with anti-anxiety medicines.
 Benzodiazepines are the most often used anti-anxiety medicines.
-Although benzodiazepines are occasionally recommended as first-line therapies for GAD, they offer both advantages and disadvantages.
+Although benzodiazepines are occasionally recommended as first-line therapies for GAD, they offer advantages and disadvantages.
 (9)

 Benzodiazepines have the advantage of being more effective in relieving anxiety and acting faster than antidepressant drugs, which are frequently recommended for anxiety.
 However, one disadvantage of benzodiazepines is that people might develop a tolerance to them over time, requiring greater and higher dosages to get the same benefit.

 When people stop using benzodiazepines abruptly, they may have withdrawal effects, or their anxiety may reappear.
 As a result, benzodiazepines should be gradually weaned off.
-When you and your doctor have determined that it is time to discontinue the medication, the doctor will work with you to gradually and carefully reduce your dose.
+When you and your doctor have determined it is time to discontinue the medication, the doctor will work with you to slowly and carefully reduce your dose.

 Buspirone is a distinct type of anti-anxiety drug.
 Buspirone is a non-benzodiazepine drug used to treat persistent anxiety; however, it does not work for everyone.
 (10)

 Anxiety is often treated with antidepressants known as selective serotonin reuptake inhibitors (SSRIs) (11) and serotonin-norepinephrine reuptake inhibitors (SNRIs) (12).
-Older types of antidepressants, such as tricyclic antidepressants and monoamine oxidase inhibitors (13), are less widely used yet effective therapies for anxiety disorders.
+Older antidepressants, such as tricyclic antidepressants and monoamine oxidase inhibitors (13), are less widely used yet effective therapies for anxiety disorders.

 If you start taking antidepressants, do not discontinue them without consulting a doctor.
-When you and your doctor have determined that it is time to discontinue the medication, the doctor will work with you to gradually and safely lower your dose.
+When you and your doctor have determined it is time to discontinue the medication, the doctor will work with you to gradually and safely lower your dose.
 Stopping them suddenly might result in withdrawal symptoms.